Seahawks reportedly not meeting with QB Deshaun Watson

 Seattle is already on the hook for a $26 million dead cap hit for Wilson this season and taking on Watson either on his current deal or a reworked contract that would spread the hit out further would mean having a hefty percentage of its $208.2 million overall salary cap devoted to the quarterback position.

-Two veteran free agent quarterbacks, Mitchell Trubisky and Teddy Bridgewater, agreed to terms with new teams Monday, Trubisky with the Steelers and Bridgewater with Miami.
+Two veteran free-agent quarterbacks, Mitchell Trubisky and Teddy Bridgewater, agreed to terms with new teams Monday, Trubisky with the Steelers; Bridgewater with Miami.

 But besides Mariota, other veterans who remain available include Cam Newton, Jameis Winston, Tyrod Taylor, Jacoby Brissett and Andy Dalton.